 May 14th—Mark 13-14:11 (Apocalypse Now)

 May 21st—Mark 14:12-15:15 (Our Place in the Passion)

 This group meets in the Parish House on the fourth Wednesday of each month at 9:30am (no meetings in July or December).
 During each gathering, we enjoy opening fellowship with refreshments, share in a time of devotions, and engage in a book study.

 In August, the group will begin studying "Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants" by Robin Wall Kimmerer.
 The reading schedule is soon to be announced.
 All are welcome to join us as we come together for fellowship, devotions, and study seeking to follow more closely in the way of Jesus.

-In March, we will continue our series of monthly educational opportunities to learn more about a diversity of religious traditions that we might better understand our neighbors (both near and far) and be empowered to love them more fully.
+On Tuesday, March 10th, 6:00pm-7:30pm, we will continue our series of monthly educational opportunities to learn more about a diversity of religious traditions that we might better understand our neighbors (both near and far) and be empowered to love them more fully.

 Iowa's Natural Resources and Outdoor Recreation Trust Fund

 On Sunday, February 23rd, we continued our series of educational opportunities to address the great moral challenge of the ecological crisis.